• LOGIN

 Definition and basic understanding

-360-degree feedback is a multi-source of performance appraisal process through which the employees get feedback from their supervisors, peers, subordinates, and customers.
+360-degree feedback is a multi-source performance appraisal process, often facilitated by performance appraisal software, through which employees receive feedback from their supervisors, peers, subordinates, and customers.
 It offers a comprehensive assessment of effectiveness, skills, and behavior.
 It increases self-awareness, stimulates professional development, and assists organizations in building a culture of continuous learning and improvement.

 How it differs from traditional performance reviews